pvucic/typeqast/README.md

 ## Test naming conventions

-Following naming conventions below were used to name tests:
+The following naming conventions were used to name tests:

 `TC-RP-001`